Flagstone

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Flagstone has seven active public transport stops in operation, all of which are bus stops.
-These stops are served by a single route that collectively facilitates 254 weekly passenger trips.
-The accessibility of these transport services is limited, with residents typically residing 877 meters away from the nearest stop.
+Flagstone has eight active public transport stops, all of which are bus stops.
+These stops are served by one route in total, offering 254 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 877 meters from the nearest stop.
+Most residents commute outward due to Flagstone being primarily residential.
+Cars remain the dominant mode of transport at 96%.
+Vehicle ownership averages two per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport